jpnurmi/keyboard_info/example/README.md

-# keyboard_layout_example
+# keyboard_info_example

-Demonstrates how to use the keyboard_layout plugin.
+Demonstrates how to use the keyboard_info plugin.

 ## Getting Started